 Box.toText box |> printLine

-We add it to the codebase but later, we may realize its data constructor should be changed.
+We add it to the codebase, but later, we realize its data constructor should be changed.

-We've changed the data constructor from taking a value of type Nat
+We've changed the type from taking a value of type Nat

 to Int